DeepakBookdown/stat120_bookdown/_book/Class_Activity_6.md

  (a).
 Always start with a visual!!!!

-Plot the response (BAC) on the y-axis and the explantory ("predictor") on the x-axis.
+Plot the response (BAC) on the y-axis and the explanatory ("predictor") on the x-axis.

 ```r